jayoharedee/comp1231/labs/week-04/index.md

   * Arrays need to have a beginning and an end
   * If arrays don't have a starting point and and ending point, we create an 'infinite loop'

-So, in week 4 wee talk about loops but it's not really possible to talk about loops without arrays, since we LOOPING over ARRAYS. worst case scenario, we just have stronger knowledge going into next week.
+So, in week 4 we talk about loops but it's not really possible to talk about loops without arrays, since we are LOOPING over ARRAYS. worst case scenario, we just have stronger knowledge going into next week.

 Let's take apart some JavaScript below